 You can delete people from your database if you have accidentally created duplicate entries for instance.
 This can be done by selecting the person and pressing "Delete" in the 'edit in database' modal.

-All deleted people will be forgotten across the entire project - even for images in the 'confirmed' and 'exported' tabs.
+All deleted people will be forgotten across the entire project - even for images in the 'confirmed' and 'saved' tabs.

 More detailed information about editing people can be found in our guide to editing people.

 When you are satisfied that the people in your image are displaying correctly in the name bar you can then 'confirm' them.
 This is done by either right clicking on the image(s) and pressing 'confirm' or clicking the keyboard shortcut 's' with the image(s) selected.
-Confirming an image will move it to the 'confirmed' tab in the thumbnail viewer.
+Confirming an image will apply the 'confirmed' label to the thumbnail and it will then be classified as a 'confirmed' image when the library is being filtered by workflow stage as is shown in this section of the image library:

 Confirming an image will add each person's faces to their corresponding reference image pool until that person has their allocation of 10 reference images filled.
 At which point confirming an image of someone will no longer affect their reference images.